thomas-um-grant/ms-project/reports/background-report/report_outline.md

 - Propose new methods for dataset creation and benchmarking on specific domain

 # Literature Review
+## Attention with Transformers
+- What are transformers and how they are used for query answering.
+- The limitations of LLMS to answer queries on domain specific and contextual data.

 ## Traditional RAG
 #### The building blocks
 - Document chunking and preprocessing (text splitters, cleaning, metadata extraction)